hepplerj/jasonheppler.org/source/teaching.md

 ## Workshops

+### Maps and Networks in the Classroom

+[Carl Bimson Humanities Seminar](http://jasonheppler.org/projects/csu-workshop/), Colorado State University, July 2016

+> This seminar will emphasize the hands-on learning of working with geospatial and network data, with special attention paid to its application to the classroom.
+The workshop seeks to prep teachers to instruct their students in various approaches to digital humanities in their classes.

 ### Teaching Digital History

-[Missouri Valley History Conference](https://docs.google.com/document/d/11Efu9HDXd2ASVCDIGUtJxQE-JOlOCSw1G5V26TTOuNU/edit?usp=sharing), University of Nebraska-Omaha, March 2015
+[Missouri Valley History Conference](https://docs.google.com/document/d/11Efu9HDXd2ASVCDIGUtJxQE-JOlOCSw1G5V26TTOuNU/edit?usp=sharing), University of Nebraska at Omaha, March 2015

 > In this workshop, we will discuss ways to integrate digital methods into
 > history classrooms.
 These new approaches aid students, teachers, and